-Lorraine Davis MSc Integrative Psychotherapy UKCP - BACP
+Lorraine Davis MSc Integrative Psychotherapist UKCP - BACP

-I am an experienced, qualified Integrative psychotherapist and counsellor with an MSc Integrative Psychotherapy.
-This means I am not aligned to one approach and so I draw on a framework of different therapeutic models which I use creatively and flexibly for each individual I work with.
+I am an experienced, qualified Integrative psychotherapist and counsellor.
+This means I am not aligned to one approach and so I draw on a framework of different therapeutic models, theories and techniques which I use creatively and flexibly for each individual I work with.

-I am interested in trying to help you to understand your thoughts, feelings and behaviours, by exploring patterns, and difficulties which I believe often lie in the past, with empathy.
-I will take your worries, experience and concerns seriously.
+I am interested in trying to help you to understand your thoughts, feelings and behaviours, by exploring patterns and difficulties which I believe lie in the past.
+I will take your worries, experience and concerns seriously, with empathy and sensitivity.

-I realise contacting a counsellor can be daunting, and feel a bit worrying.
-It is a misconception to think that you should be able to sort out your problems on your own.
+I realise contacting a counsellor can be daunting, and be anxiety provoking.
+To encourage you to make contact what I would say is it is a misconception to think that you should be able to sort out your problems on your own.
 We all need help at sometime.
 So if you can make that first step, I am more than happy to speak to you over the telephone or through e-mail contact if that is easier.
 We can discuss what counselling or psychotherapy will involve, as well as what you want out of therapy without any obligation to set up sessions.
-If you decide you wish to proceed to set up sessions, we will undertake reviews on a regular basis, to see if the counselling support is helpful to you.
+If you decide you wish to proceed to set up sessions, we will undertake reviews on a regular basis, to see if the counselling support and therapy is helpful to you.

 Training, qualifications & experience

-I am a professionally qualified counsellor and psychotherapist, with a wide range of experience working with clients on their emotional issues and difficulties including relationship breakdowns, infidelity, betrayal, anxiety, depression, panic attacks, OCD, anger management, trauma from childhood, addiction, bereavement, and abusive issues in relationships.
+I am a professionally qualified psychotherapist and counsellor with a wide range of experience working with clients on their emotional issues and difficulties including relationship breakdowns, infidelity, betrayal, anxiety, depression, panic attacks, OCD, anger management, trauma from childhood, addiction, bereavement, and abusive issues in relationships.

 I hold an MSc Integrative Psychotherapy from the Metanoia Institute in London, who are widely recognised as one of the leading training organisations in the UK, with a reputation for excellence, accredited by Middlesex University.
 I also hold a Post-Graduate Clinical Diploma in Integrative Psychotherapy and a Post-Graduate Clinical Diploma in Integrative Psychodynamic Counselling, both from the Metanoia Institute.